Skip to main content

 Most phones and tablets have a "night mode" or "warm display" setting designed to reduce blue light in the evening.
 The idea is to help your body wind down before sleep.
-But if your toddler uses a screen at any time of day, there is a good reason to keep that filter on permanently.
+But if your toddler uses a screen at any time of day, there's a reasonable case for keeping that filter on all the time.

 Why toddlers are more affected by screen light

-Young children are not just small adults.
-Their eyes are structurally different.
-Toddlers have larger pupils and more transparent lenses than grown-ups, which means more light (especially short-wavelength blue light) reaches the back of their eyes (LeBourgeois, 2017).
+Young children's eyes are structurally different from adults'.
+Toddlers have larger pupils and more transparent lenses, which means more light (especially short-wavelength blue light) reaches the back of their eyes (LeBourgeois, 2017).

 A 2018 study from the University of Colorado Boulder measured how preschool-age children's bodies respond to bright light in the hour before bedtime.
 The children's melatonin levels were reduced by around 88%, a much larger response than is typically seen in adults (Akacem, 2018).
 Melatonin is the hormone that signals to the body that it is time to sleep, and even daytime changes can affect mood and alertness.